The 10-second takeaway

 EPS came in at $0.36.
 The four earnings estimates compiled by S&P Capital IQ predicted $0.31 per share.
 GAAP EPS were $0.26 for Q4 compared to -$0.23 per share for the prior-year quarter.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 40.9%, 260 basis points better than the prior-year quarter.
-Operating margin was 13.3%, about the same as the prior-year quarter.
-Net margin was 4.9%, 180 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 40.6%, 110 basis points better than the prior-year quarter.
+Operating margin was 10.6%, 200 basis points better than the prior-year quarter.
+Net margin was 4.2%, 780 basis points better than the prior-year quarter.

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 23 members out of 46 rating the stock outperform, and 23 members rating it underperform.
-Among 12 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), eight give Albany International a green thumbs-up, and four give it a red thumbs-down.
+The stock has a two-star rating (out of five) at Motley Fool CAPS, with 29 members out of 54 rating the stock outperform, and 25 members rating it underperform.
+Among 14 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 11 give Albany International a green thumbs-up, and three give it a red thumbs-down.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Albany International.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.